The Private Wealth & Private Client Review: Luxembourg

 There are two types of marital regime:

-- the legal regime.
-This is the regime applicable if there is no marital contract.
-The assets and debts are owned in common (apart from those assets and debts acquired before the marriage or which are inherited or received as gifts); and
+- the legal regime: this is the regime applicable if there is no marital contract.
+The assets and debts are owned in common (apart from those assets and debts acquired before the marriage or that are inherited or received as gifts); and

 - the legal regime (e.g., by providing that assets and debts acquired before the marriage are common to both spouses or by providing for a universal community regime, meaning that all assets are owned in common between the spouses); and

 - the separate ownership regime (each spouse retains sole ownership of the assets they acquired before and after entering into the marriage).

 The Law of 9 July 2004 grants legal rights to cohabitants (including those of the same sex) if they declare the partnership with their local authority.
 This has the benefit of, for example, protection in relation to common property and tax advantages.
 If a declaration has been made, a partnership grants to the partners similar legal rights to those of married couples.

 The surviving partners only inherit from the dead partner if a will has been made.

 If the two partners are bound by a partnership of more than three years, the inheritance tax rate is zero per cent.

 If the two partners are bound by a partnership of less than three years, the inheritance tax rate is 5 per cent (for inheritance tax purposes, a lump-sum deduction of €38,000 is applicable for the surviving partner).